stofolus/pnr-scanner/README.md

 # pnr-scanner [![CircleCI](https://circleci.com/gh/stofolus/pnr-scanner/tree/master.svg?style=svg)](https://circleci.com/gh/stofolus/pnr-scanner/tree/master)

-> Find Swedish social security numbers (personnummer) in your code
+> Find Swedish personal identity numbers (personnummer) in your code

 _Due to GDPR it's more important than ever to not have personal information outside of your production environment.
-This project aims to help people find and fix Swedish SSNs (personnummer) in code (or any textfiles)_
+This project aims to help people find and fix Swedish personal identity numbers (personnummer) in code (or any textfiles)_

 ---